-2. Advanced Microsoft Excel
+2. Advanced knowledge of Microsoft Excel

-Excel is a very powerful piece of software and advanced knowledge of it is essential for Data Analysts.
+Excel is a very powerful piece of software and advanced knowledge of it is essential for data analysts.
 Because Excel has a huge amount of functions, make sure you know your way around them.

-3. Google & Adobe Analytics
+3. Advanced knowledge of Google & Adobe Analytics

 An advanced understanding of the most popular analytical tools on the market will certainly aid your chances in being successful in an application.
 Google Analytics is the most well-known tool, but Adobe Analytics is also a useful tool that enables powerful analytics.

-4. Campaign Management (Adobe Campaign)
+4. Campaign management (Adobe Campaign)